Construction

 The layout and design of the wind farm

-Wind turbine generators will be set out in rows.
-In-row spacing (the space between each individual wind turbine generator in a row) will be a minimum of 875 metres.
-Interrow spacing (the space between each row of wind turbine generators) will be a minimum of 1000 metres.
+Wind turbine generators will be set out in two ‘lines of orientation’ through the array area and our wind turbine rows will be orientated roughly north to south.
+In-row (the space between each individual wind turbine generator in a row) and interrow (the space between each row of wind turbine generators) spacing will be a minimum of 1400 metres.

 Connecting offshore to onshore – Transition Joint Bays